LoginRadius/docs/content/references/sdk/react-native/index.md

 ### Native Social Login

-Supported Devices Currently, only Facebook And Google is supported for native login with our SDK for Android and iOS.
+Currently, only Facebook And Google is supported for native login with our SDK for Android and iOS.

-### Facebook Native Login
+#### Facebook Native Login

 Before you can implement native login, you should have a look at the necessary instructions.
 This [link](https://developers.facebook.com/docs/react-native/getting-started) will help you regarding the same.